JNexil/Sheaf/README.md

 # Sheaf
-Aim: Centralize all collection types (as Bag, BiMap, primitives) to this lib.
+Aim: Centralize all collection types to this lib:
+- Bag
+- BiMap
+- Primitives